BigBangData/SamsungSensorActivity/README.md

 - NOTE: the order of levels, although alphabetical, follows a logical progression from inactivity to activity, so it was not changed.

-### 4. Appropriately labels the data set with descriptive variable names.

-Uses the dplyr function `arrange()` to organize the data frame according to subject ids first, then activity labels.
+Uses the dplyr function `arrange()` to organize the dataframe according to subject ids first, then activity labels.
 Uses the dplyr function `rename()` to rename all variables with descriptive names.

 (For further information on renaming variables and their descriptions, please consult the CodeBook.md)

-The resulting data frame, sensorData, is now organized by the person-activity pair of id variables.
+The resulting dataframe, sensorData, is now organized by the person-activity pair of id variables.
 Since there are still many observations for each ID pair, step 5 is necessary to achieve a tidy data format.

+### Create tidy dataset

-### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+From the dataset in the last step, creates a second, independent tidy dataset with the average of each variable for each activity and each subject.

 Uses the dplyr function `group_by()` to group the person and activity into pairs.
 Uses the dplyr function `summarise_all()` to calculate the mean for each grouped person-activity pair.
 Simplifies the class to be a simple dataframe instead of a grouped_df, tbl_df, and tbl as well.

-Writes the data frame into a text file for submission, in compliance with project guidelines:
+Writes the dataframe into a text file for submission, in compliance with project guidelines:

 ```{r}